Download the doc version here

 2. All members have access to the protocol.
 Comments/questions on the protocol may be submitted electronically.

-4. The PI may be asked to present the protocol to the AACUC during a convened meeting (quorum required).
+5. The PI will be asked to present the protocol to the AACUC during the convened meeting (quorum required).
 The presentation should include a brief overview of the study objective and address the recommended modifications/questions suggested by the committee.
 At this time, the AACUC can ask the PI any additional questions/ concerns, after which the PI is excused from further meeting deliberation.

 • Approve

-• Return for Modification (RFM) and send to DMR (see process below) when resubmitted
+• Return for Modification (RFM) and send to DMR or Administratively Approval when resubmitted

-• Return for Modification and review during convened meeting
+• Return for Modification and review during another convened meeting

 • Withhold approval